envbee/envbee-python-sdk/README.md

 ## Usage

-Instantiate the `Envbee` class with your API credentials:
+Instantiate the `Envbee` class with your API credentials (either as parameters or via environment variables):

 ```python
 from envbee_sdk import Envbee